ytakefuji/IoT/README.md

 adxl345--arduino-USB-PC
 <pre>
-ADXL345 is a device of 3-axis accelerometer with high resolution (13-bit) measurement at up to ±16 g
+ADXL345 is a device of 3-axis accelerometer with high resolution (13-bit) measurement at up to ±16 g. pitch_roll.ino generates pitch and role respectively.

 pitch_roll.ino
 |__ADXL345.cpp